Model theoretic events: Generic sampling

 \subsection{How to compute?}

 In order to figure out the probability that a complicated event occurs, one must first know how to compute the probabilities of basic events.
-The lemmas in this sections are a guide to such computations.
-Our first fact is standard and left as an exercise to the reader.
+The lemmas in this section are a guide to such computations.
+The following fact was first observed in \cite[Lemma 2.14(i), Theorem 3.2((v) $\to$ (ii))]{NIP3}.
+Neither proof requires NIP, just the appropriate adequate/excellent hypothesis.

 \begin{fact} Let $\mu \in \mathfrak{M}_{x}^{\inv}(\mathcal{U},M)$ and suppose that $\mu$ is $M$-\weak.
-Then for any formula $\varphi(x_{i_1},...,x_{i_n}) \in \mathcal{L}_{\mathbf{x}}(\mathcal{U})$ such that $i_1 < ... < i_n$,
+Then for any formula $\varphi(x_{i_1},\ldots,x_{i_n}) \in \mathcal{L}_{\mathbf{x}}(\mathcal{U})$ such that $i_1 < \ldots < i_n$,

-If $\mu$ is $M$-\strong\ then for any formula $\varphi(x_{j_1},...,x_{j_n}) \in \mathcal{L}_{\mathbf{x}}(\mathcal{U})$ such that the indices $j_1,...,j_n$ are pairwise distinct,
+If $\mu$ is $M$-\strong\ then for any formula $\varphi(x_{j_1},\ldots,x_{j_n}) \in \mathcal{L}_{\mathbf{x}}(\mathcal{U})$ such that the indices $j_1,\ldots,j_n$ are pairwise distinct,

 \end{fact}